phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-sunday-school/doc-sunday-school-exports.md

  ##To create extractions

-Go to the menu "SundaySchool" -> "dashboard"
+Go to the menu "Sunday School" -> "Dashboard"

 ![Screenshot](../../img/sundayschool/sundayschoolExport1.png)